 The most popular and reliable messaging services, email services, were never designed to share large files.
-Although there is no doubt that these services let you share messages and information in a more effortless manner.
-But, when it comes to sending files, they have certain restrictions on the size limit, which varies with the email services.
+Although there is no doubt that these services let you share messages and information more effortlessly.
+But, when sending files, they have certain restrictions on the size limit, which varies with the email services.

-However, there are alternate methods to share large files as email attachments.
+However, there are alternate methods to share large files via email attachments.
 And today, we are going to look at some of those methods for faster sharing of files through emails.
-Some of them are really easy to use, while others need a little workaround.
+Some of them are easy to use, while others need a little workaround.

-List of 5 Best Ways To Send Large Files As Email Attachments:-
+List of Best Ways to Send Large Files via Email Attachments

 1. Send via Gmail Google Drive Integration

 Gmail and Google Drive integration might seem to be quite unfamiliar.
 But since both these services belong to the same root, it is actually easy to create one.
-All you need to do is attach Google Drive files in your Gmail
+All you need to do is attach Google Drive files to your Gmail.

 - Login to your Gmail and open your email composer.

 - At the bottom, click on the Google Drive icon; this will open your Google Drive window.